Indian shares mark second straight weekly gain as metal stocks, HDFC rally

-Tata Steel (TISC.NS), which reported strong results earlier in the week, soared 7.4% to a record high and was among the top boosts to the Nifty 50, while JSW Steel (JSTL.NS) climbed 3.7%.
+Tata Steel, which reported strong results earlier in the week, soared 7.4% to a record high and was among the top boosts to the Nifty 50, while JSW Steel climbed 3.7%.

 “Indian metal companies have good inventory.
 The surge in metal prices, as major economies spend more money on infrastructure, is helping boost valuations,” said Kshitij Purohit, lead commodities & currency at CapitalVia Global Research.